rhosocial/yii2-user/docs/guide/Installation.md

 Or you can create tables referenced by our provided SQL file (`vendor/rhosocial/yii2-user/tests/data/rhosocial_yii2_user_all.sql`), or migrations' comments.

-Before you execute built-in migrations, you need to create database, e.g. `yii2basic`, and modify the `db` configuration.
+Before you execute built-in migrations, you need to create database, e.g. `yii2basic`, and modify the `db` configuration first.

 Then you can execute the following command in the console:
 ```